 How to Make Your Own 福 (Fu) Chinese New Year Paper Cutting

-Every year before Chinese New Year’s Day, people decorate their house with flowers, pot plants, paper cuttings, New Year door scrolls, red lanterns and New Year pictures, and the fu character (福) Chinese New Year paper cutting is an indispensable part.
-Here is a guide of how to make your own 福 (fu) Chinese New Year paper cutting.
+Every year before Chinese New Year’s Day, people decorate their houses with flowers, pot plants, paper cuttings, New Year door couplets, red lanterns, and New Year pictures, and the fu character (福 'happiness').
+Chinese New Year paper cutting is an indispensable part of Chinese New Year decoration.
+Here is a guide for how to make your own 福 (fu) Chinese New Year paper cutting.

 What You Need